From the New World of Word Embeddings: A Comparative Study of Small-World Lexico-Semantic Networks in LLMs: Limitations

 \section{Limitations}

 We acknowledge several limitations in our work.
-First, we represent each concept as a word without considering context.
+First, we mainly concentrate on the monosemous words.
 However, words can be ambiguous, particularly for homonyms that encompass multiple unrelated meanings.
 Second, our evaluation is limited to two models, Llama2-7B and Llama2-70B.
 Results may differ with models of different architectures or parameter scales.
 Additionally, we focus only on input embeddings and do not explore the properties of output embeddings, which may also capture individual word representations.
-Finally, the length of the shortest path in conceptual spaces is not a definitive metric for embedding quality, and we plan to explore more sophisticated metrics to better reflect the characteristics of these spaces.
+Finally, the length of the shortest path in the lexico-semantic network is not a definitive metric for embedding quality, and we plan to explore more sophisticated metrics to better reflect the characteristics of these spaces.